top of page

 Consonare Community & Youth Choirs, Voices of Concinnity, and special guest, The Jolly Beggars

-Saturday, June 7, 2025 | 7:00 PM
+Saturday, June 7, 2025 | 7:00 PM - VENUE CHANGE:

 Take a journey with us as we explore how music can travel through time and across oceans, yet still retain its essence and offer a link to the past.